Package 'RLT'

 x

 A RLT prediction object.
-This must be an object calculated from a forest with var.ready = TRUE.
+Must be from a forest with var.mode != "none".

 i

 Observation number in the prediction.
-Default to calculate all (i=0i = 0)
+Default to calculate all (i = 0).

 alpha